 Digital Sleep App

 Behavioural sleep problems are common in children and are associated with poorer behaviour, learning and parent mental health.
 Our team has developed a suite of sleep intervention strategies and evaluated them in a series of randomised controlled trials.
 The strategies are effective in reducing child sleep and behaviour problems and poor parent mental health.
 However, many parents to do have ready access to these interventions and instead find themselves on long waiting lists for specialist help.
 This digital sleep app aims to change this.
-Using strategies tested in our trials, we are building an app to help parents to manage sleep problems in children aged 1- 13 years.
-We aim to see whether use of this app reduces parent need to stay on a waiting list for specialist sleep support, reduces child sleep problems and has flow on effects with improved child behaviour and parent mental health.
-Costs of the app from the healthcare and family perspective will be recorded.
+Using strategies tested in our trials, we built an app to help parents to manage sleep problems in children aged 1- 13 years.
+We have tested this app in a real wrld trial and found that it can help to reduce child sleep problems and improve parent mental health too.

 Mental Health Services (Towards an evidence-based and equitable mental health system for children in Australia -NHMRC Project grant)